elokesh/StayEase/README.md

-<<<<<<< HEAD
 # StayEase

 # Built a full-stack Airbnb-like platform using Node.js, Express, EJS, and MongoDB, featuring user authentication, property listings, and interactive maps.

 # Implemented secure authentication with Passport.js, express-session, and cookies.